 Allow a User to Logon Only to Specific AD Computers

-You can specify a list of computers that a user is allowed to logon locally in the properties (attributes) of an Active Directory user account.
-For example, you want to allow a specific user to log in only on their computers.
+A list of computers that a user is allowed to log on locally can be specified in the properties (attributes) of an Active Directory user account.
+For example, you might want to restrict a user to logging in only to their own computer.
 To do it:

 - Open the ADUC snap-in (Active Directory Users and Computers) by running the